There was only one thing Pakura hated more than not being in the loop.

 The sound of ten puppets clicking instantly filled the air, sounding like one single continuous noise.
 Ashito’s eyes darted between each of the puppets.
 Seeing their chin’s vibrating rapidly, Ashito knew from experience what was coming.

-Tossing his katana into the air, Ashito tore through hand seal after hand seal at an impossible speed.
+Tossing his katana into the air, Ashito tore through hand seal after hand seal at an incredible speed.

 *”Lightning Release: Electromagnetic Murder!”*